-When Max and I were staying in Valletta for a few nights, we enjoyed exploring around the capital city of Malta.
+When Paul and I were staying in Valletta for a few nights, we enjoyed exploring around the capital city of Malta.
 And, it’s such a quaint city with amazing views, rich history, with plenty of things to experience.

 Then, as we were wandering around, we noticed that there were lots of restaurants, bars and snack shops too.

 So, while we were sightseeing around Valletta… we quenched our thirst by stopping at several places along the way that were open during the day.

 And, we discovered that many bars are closed during the da… to open only in the evening until the early morning.